Impacts of living with type 1 diabetes

 Type 1 diabetes is a lifelong autoimmune disease that stops the body producing insulin, which is a vital component for life.
 When we talk about it, instead of saying someone “has” type 1 diabetes, we say they are living with type 1 diabetes.
 This is because type 1 diabetes has an impact on virtually every part of someone’s life.
 Some days are better than others – but there is never a day off.
 Type 1 diabetes is with people every waking (and sleeping) moment of their lives.
 As our numbers show, this impact can be deep and long-lasting.

-On average, in every 100 people living with type 1 diabetes…
+On average, for every 100 people living with type 1 diabetes…

 95 will develop eye damage.